-Kathy thinks about dying and death a lot!
-She knows it helps her to embrace life full on.
-She is an unconventional death educator with a passion for palliative care and improving the end of life care for all.
-Kathy has been teaching and researching at Lakehead University for over a decade inspiring and challenging the future healthcare providers of tomorrow to be prepared to care for individuals who are dying and their families in all healthcare settings.
-She leverages her experiences as a cancer survivor and as a palliative care provider to challenge us to have the important conversations about dying, death and life.
+Kathy is an unconventional death educator with a passion for palliative care and improving the end of life care for all.
+Kathy has been teaching and researching at Lakehead University for over a decade.
+In her work, Kathy inspires and challenges future healthcare providers to be prepared to care for individuals who are dying, and their families, in healthcare settings.
+Kathy leverages her experiences as a cancer survivor and as a palliative care provider to challenge us to have the important conversations about dying, death and life.
 Kathy strives to make an impact with her teaching, research and speaking to discover, share and communicate the information that we are all "dying to know."

 "Practical, compassionate, wise: Talking about death won’t kill you is an invaluable guide for patients, caregivers and medical professionals alike.
 It’s comprehensive without being onerous.
 Kortes-Miller’s examples illuminate her most telling points, and their authenticity is palpable, as they are drawn from her own experiences and her practice, These are conversations which most of us find challenging at best.
 This book will open those conversational doors for all Canadians."

 - Phil Dwyer, author of Conversations on Dying